bclins/bclins.github.io/spring25/cs461/notes.md

 </div>

-* **Question.** Does the base of an exponential function matter in O-notation?
+2. Does the base of an exponential function matter in O-notation?
 What about for logarithms?

 We get this hierarchy of functions: